 They’ll push your buttons in such a way that you’ll lose your cool and have an emotional meltdown, while they themselves manage to stay cool and collected, making you look bad (this is what “emotional manipulation” is all about, isn’t it?).

-Then they’ll divert all of the focus on to you to create a distraction from the actual issue you were confronting them about:
+Then they’ll divert all of the focus towards you to create a distraction from the actual issue you were confronting them about:

 “See this is why things never work between us”